Role & Responsibilities

 Members & Composition

 Raters-in-Training who have been appointed to the Job Evaluation Committee by the Executive Board are required to attend training sessions which are offered jointly by York and YusApuY.
 Upon completion of the training, Raters-in-Training will shadow senior raters for a minimum of three rating sessions.
-Throughout this period, Raters-in-Training will have opportunities to discuss their progress with senior raters, the Committee chair/co-chair alternate, or the YusApuY First Vice-President.
+Throughout this period, Raters-in-Training will have opportunities to discuss their progress with senior raters, the Committee chair/Vice-Chair, or the YusApuY First Vice-President.
 Training will be deemed complete when Raters-in-Training demonstrate their ability to apply the rating criteria as outlined in the York/YusApuY Joint Job Evaluation training manual in reviewing job evaluation questionnaires.
 Rating sessions are scheduled by York on consultation with YusApuY based on the volume of questionnaires in the queue and the availability of Joint Job Evaluation Committee raters.

 Job evaluation questionnaires are rated by the Joint Job Evaluation Committee as outlined in Article 14 of the Collective Agreement.
 The Joint Job Evaluation Committee shall consist of two YusApuY representatives (raters) and two Employer representatives.
 The Joint Appeals Committee shall consist of one (1) YusApuY representative and one (1) Employer representative.

 Members in good standing interested in training to be a Job E Rater are required to notify the Executive Board via the YusApuY office (electronic submissions welcome).
 The notification should outline the member’s specific interest in becoming a member of the Job Evaluation Committee, and indicate any union involvement and any previous union or committee-related experience.
 The Union will acknowledge the request, in writing, as soon as practicable.